nachocaru/xaprb.com/content/blog/2006-03-11-many-to-one-problems-in-sql.md

   </tr>
 </table>

-(Ignore for a moment that this table has pretty much the same data as the Fruits table&#8230;)
+(Ignore for a moment that this table has pretty much the same data as the Fruits table...)

 I'll re-write the query to show how I might unwittingly update a FruitPrices tuple from multiple Fruits tuples: